MrZoidberg/geojson-objectivec-parser/README.md

 ## Dependency

 This fork has dependency on CoreLocation.
+The code should work on iOS >= 5.0

 ## ARC

-YOURS is ARC only and works on iOS >= 5.0
+YOURS is ARC only and compiles on iOS SDK >= 7.0

 ## TODO (feel free to pull)